jonthedev/relay-42/README.md

 `ShadCn:` Beautifully designed components that you can copy and paste into your apps.

+`Tanstack Tables:` Powerful and flexible table library for building tables and data grids in JavaScript and TypeScript applications

+`React Hook Forms:` Library for managing forms in React applications.

 `PostCSS:` A tool for transforming CSS with JavaScript plugins.

 ## Installation